Understanding Bedsores & Nursing Home Abuse

 Bedsores can become a dangerous condition for residents.
 When bedsores do occur, they can quickly get worse.
 They can become infected and even lead to a deadly condition called sepsis.
 In these types of cases, time is of the essence, and immediate treatment is needed to save the individual’s life.

-It really should never come to that.
+It should never come to that.
 Qualified nursing homes understand the importance of turning individuals and examining them to prevent bedsores from occurring.
 This is just one of the issues that family members often are dealing with when they come to a nursing home abuse lawyer to try to understand their case better.
-Bedsores are a sign of nursing home negligence, along with other warning signs like improper medication regimens, unscheduled feeding, and other issues.